Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Experiments

 \subsection{3D Reconstruction Comparison}

-Reconstructing 3D caricature shape from caricature image is also a challenging problem, and the only related work is~\cite{wu2018alive}.
-We adopt the method of~\cite{wu2018alive} to construct the 3D caricature dataset.
-As shown in their paper, parametric models like 3DMM~\cite{paysan20093d,zhu2015high} and FaceWareHouse~\cite{cao2013facewarehouse} cannot reconstruct exaggerated meshes well due to their limited extrapolation ability.
-The algorithm of~\cite{wu2018alive} is given in Sec.~\ref{sec:construction}, and we compare our 3D reconstruction results with this method.

-In Fig.~\ref{fig:texture}, we show two reconstruction examples from the test set.
+Reconstructing 3D caricature shape from caricature image is also a challenging problem.
+In Fig.~\ref{fig:texture}, we show eight reconstruction examples from the test set.
 The reconstructed mesh is overplayed on the image, and we can observe that the shape is recovered quite well.
 The recovered mesh from two different views and with texture are also shown to demonstrate the effectiveness of our method.

-Furthermore, from Fig.~\ref{fig:compare_alive}, we can find that the reconstructed 3D meshes by our method are quite close to the results by~\cite{wu2018alive}.
-As their results supervise the ground truth meshes during training, it demonstrates the nice performance of our trained model to fit the ground truth 3D shapes.
-One advantage of our method over~\cite{wu2018alive} is the computation time.
-It takes around 10ms to produce the result with our method, while 12.5s for their method.
-Moreover, our reconstruction method does not need to label the landmarks manually.
+We also compare our method with an existing state-of-the-art method~\cite{wu2018alive}, which is the only universal method of 3D caricature reconstruction.
+Then as shown in their paper, classical parametric models like 3DMM~\cite{paysan20093d,zhu2015high} and FaceWareHouse~\cite{cao2013facewarehouse} cannot reconstruct exaggerated meshes well due to their limited extrapolation ability.
+As Fig.~\ref{fig:compare_alive} shows, compared to the results of~\cite{wu2018alive}, the reconstructed 3D meshes by our method are quite natural and vivid.
+There are two advantages of our method.
+One is the computation time.
+It takes around 10ms (real-time) to produce the result with our method, while 12.5s for their method.
+Another difference is that our reconstruction method does not need to label the landmarks manually, while~\cite{wu2018alive} needs labeled landmarks as input.

+Moreover, we also compare our method with the reconstruction methods by 3DMM~\cite{zhu2015high}, FaceWareHouse~\cite{cao2013facewarehouse,cao2014displaced} and Alive~\cite{wu2018alive}.
+We compare the mean square error between the projected landmarks and ground-truth landmarks, which also has been used in~\cite{wu2018alive}.
+For these optimization based methods, the 3D caricature mesh is reconstructed by minimizing the residuals between the projected landmarks and the ground-truth landmarks.
+It needs to be pointed out that the compared methods all need labeled landmarks input, while our method is automatic.
+As shown in Tab.~\ref{table:error}, our method even outperforms both 3DMM and FaceWareHouse fitting over test data, although our method does not have the ground truth 2D caricature landmarks as input.